lpezzarini-source/machine-learning-pruebas-aprender-argentina/README.md

 ## Repository structure

 - `inputs/`
-  Processed datasets used in the analysis + raw microdata.
-IMPORTAN: Due to the file size, the student data could not be uploaded.
-The database can be found at the following link:https://drive.google.com/drive/folders/1vit7q4sz8VN6nwTKGDYo4Lo-qayxf8yX?usp=drive_link
+  Raw microdata  and processed datasets used in the analysis.
+IMPORTAN: Due to the file size, the student raw database could not be uploaded.
+It can be found at the following link:https://drive.google.com/drive/folders/1vit7q4sz8VN6nwTKGDYo4Lo-qayxf8yX?usp=drive_link

 - `scripts/`
   Python scripts used for data preparation and model training.